NclRSE-Training/git-ultra-novice/_episodes/05-github.md

 ~~~
 {: .output}

 Now, going to GitHub.com, click on your profile icon in the top right corner to get the drop-down menu.
-Click "Settings," then on the
-settings page, click "SSH and GPG keys," on the left side "Account settings" menu.
+Click "Settings," then on the settings page, click "SSH and GPG keys," on the left side "Account settings" menu.
 Click the "New SSH key" button on the right side.
-Now,
-you can add the title (Alfredo uses the title "Alfredo's Lab Laptop" so he can remember where the original key pair
-files are located), paste your SSH key into the field, and click the "Add SSH key" to complete the setup.
+Now, you can add the title (Alfredo uses the title "Alfredo's Lab Laptop" so he can remember where the original key pair files are located), paste your SSH key into the field, and click the "Add SSH key" to complete the setup.

+> ## Losing your keys
+> If you lose the SSH key that you use to connect to Github, don't despair.
+You might have deleted your key
+> either accidentally or deliberately; perhaps you have acquired a new computer and recycled the old one before
+> transferring the key; maybe your computer becomes damaged and unreadable; or perhaps you suspect your private key
+> is compromised for some reason.
+In such an event you can follow the above key creation process again to generate
+> a new key pair, retaining the private key on your local computer and adding the public key to Github again.
+You
+> should delete any old public keys that are still on Github in this case.
+Some developers have a different set of keys
+> for each computer they work one, whicl some prefer to have one set of keys that are duplicated on each machine.
+> Whichever route you take it's easy to generate and deploy new pairs for your purposes.
+{: .callout}

-Now that we’ve set that up, let’s check our authentication again from the command line.
+Now that we’ve set up our key pair, let’s check our authentication again from the command line.
 ~~~
 $ ssh -T git@github.com
 ~~~